 Thank you Alice!

 Sounds like your girlfriend is in a bit of a hairy situation.
-No worries, Alice is here to help you sort all this out!
+No worries, this is a situation that can easily be straightened out !
 First of all, nipple hair is perfectly normal for women and men so there is no biologically beneficial reason to remove it.
 However, there are many options for the removal of body hair if one so desires.
 These options may be limited though when dealing with sensitive parts of the body like the nipples.